 360 Sonar: Gives you the ability to see a detailed view 360 degrees surrounding the boat while sitting still.
 360 imaging technology is sold as an add on feature to side and down imaging.
 This is a newer technology that still brings a premium price.

 You Have To Do Your Part With Sonar (Fish Finders) Learning to read sonar effectively to find and catch catfish is a craft (part skill, part art) and requires you to spend time learning.
 Understanding the basic behaviors of catfish will help you narrow down the areas to search with sonar so you can learn to identify catfish and target them.

-Tweak The Settings On Your Sonar Fish Finder: Out of the box your sonar will provide basic information.
+Tweak The Settings On Your Sonar Fish Finder: Out of the box, your sonar will provide basic information.
 Tweaking the settings and making adjustments will take things to a whole new level.
-Experiment with adjustments in sensitivity and other features to get the best results and find more fish.
+Experiment with adjustments to sensitivity and other features to get the best results and find more fish.

 No Roll Sinkers: No-roll sinkers work great for a variety of catfish rigs and are perfectly suited for catfish fishing.
 Their “slip sinker” design allows you to fish with line alarms and bait clickers plus they’re flat so they don’t roll when you cast onto ledges and drop-offs which are great areas to catch catfish.